 These are referred to, using the STOP acronym.

 … And then a few more until you feel the mind start to settle and you land in your body once more.
 Perhaps bring hand to your belly and tune in to the sensation of breath, and the feeling of connection.

 O = Observe…

 … Ask “What am I aware of right now?
 In my body, my mind, my heart? … Can I be with it – without judgment?
 This practice is STOP not STJP!

 Take time to reflect and perhaps journal about what brought you to this place.
 Be an observer of yourself from a caring place.
 Perhaps imagine what a loving friend or grandmother would see in the situation, and what she might say to you.

 P = Proceed…

-As a daily practice it helps us understand that whatever arises, it does indeed pass.
+As a practice it helps us understand that whatever arises, it does indeed pass.
 We don’t need to react to it.
 We don’t need to overcome it or run away from it.
 By recognizing it, it will lose its power.
-No matter how difficult or intense the experience can be, we are able to experience it with more balance and peace.
+No matter how difficult or intense the experience can be, we are able to find our way to living it with more balance and peace.